drshahizan/Python_EDA/assignment/ass4/hpdp/readme.md

 6. Share the Markdown document and Colab notebook with your instructor as instructed for evaluation.

-## Grading
-Your assignment will be evaluated based on the following criteria:
-- Dataset selection and loading
-- Exploratory Data Analysis
-- Feature selection and preprocessing
-- Feature transformation and creation
-- Clarity of explanations
-- Proper documentation and comments in the code
-- Correctness of the code and results

-## Additional Resources
-You can refer to the following resources for guidance and inspiration:
-- Python libraries like Pandas, NumPy, and Matplotlib/Seaborn
-- Online tutorials and documentation for feature engineering
-- Books on data preprocessing and feature engineering in data science

-Good luck with your assignment!
-If you have any questions or need help, don't hesitate to reach out to your instructor or fellow students.

----

-This Markdown document provides a clear set of instructions for the student to complete their assignment on Feature Engineering in Data Science using Google Colab.
-It covers dataset selection, data preprocessing, and the necessary steps to perform feature engineering.
-The student should follow these instructions and submit their work as described for evaluation.

-### 2. Team Collaboration
 🚀 Form project teams comprising a minimum of three and a maximum of four students.
 Teamwork is essential for this assignment.
 Please complete the Google Sheets page with your group information [**here**](https://docs.google.com/spreadsheets/d/1vLDgDAu2ai9rAOIKUfE1xUfTEvK2ikpXJ_1F-Xqtk_c/edit?pli=1#gid=834124190).
 Please update your group information:

 | No | Group |  File | Dataset |